It's not anymore about sitting back and relaxing after shuffling candidates from one stage to the other. Believe it or not, recruiters have it tough!

 Did a candidate apply for a job with your agency?
 Awesome!
 Now, you have a responsibility to—

-- Send an acknowledgement message to the candidate either by email, phone call or SMS
+- Send an acknowledgment message to the candidate either by email, phone call, or SMS

 - If there is a vacancy, let them know

 - If the candidate is not a good match, politely reject them (we have an email template for this too!)
 Access here: Sample rejection emails recruiters can send candidates.

 - If a candidate gets shortlisted, communicate the next steps in the process very clearly

 - Help them be prepared about what's coming next

 Updating candidates frequently about their status leads to a better candidate experience!
 Sending an email doesn’t take a lot of time.
 If you use great email templates & have a good Applicant Tracking System, you can allocate just 15 minutes every day to do this like a pro.

 Also, there should be a dedicated person that a candidate can reach out to when they’re facing any problems.
 Usage of chatbots on your website also makes a huge difference when it comes to faster communication.